Cardiovascular epidemiology – Team Bruna Gigante

 At present, we are analysing how loss of muscular mass which represents a marker for chronic inflammation affects the risk of future ASCVD and bleeding, the two major causes of death in this group of patients.

-3. Getting fit to fight cardiovascular diseases in rural Uganda: the Iganga-Mayuge cardio-pulmonary study.
+3. Getting fit to fight cardiovascular diseases in rural Uganda: the Iganga-Mayuge cardio-pulmonary study

 Cardiovascular diseases are rapidly increasing in Uganda.
 Malnutrition during childhood, the globalization of junk food, the aging population with its burden of comorbidities and chronic infectious diseases create a unique setting for the development of cardiovascular diseases in Uganda.
-The figure below summarizes the epidemiological transition from infectious to cardiovascular diseases in Uganda: while infectious diseases are still prevalent and are a
+The figure below summarizes the epidemiological transition from infectious to cardiovascular diseases in Uganda: while infectious diseases are still prevalent and are a common cause of death, cardiovascular diseases rise and cause progressively more deaths in the population.
+Infections can affect the occurrence of cardiovascular diseases in multiple ways: HIV and other chronic infectious diseases as well as the treatment against them are associated with a chronic low grade inflammation that increases the life time risk of cardiovascular diseases.

 The pattern of cardiovascular risk factors in Uganda is largely unknown and most of the existing data rely on extrapolation from other sub-Saharan regions.